Tidianed1/cogesto-website/COMPONENT_DEVELOPMENT_PROTOCOL.md

 3.  **No CSS Overrides**: The use of `public/styles/inline.css` is deprecated.
 We do not use overrides or "quick fixes".
 The component must be made to work using the existing framework classes.
 4.  **Structure from Blueprint**: The HTML structure of a component must be an exact replica of the reference component on the Woodmac website.
 5.  **Reusable Through Props**: Components are made dynamic and reusable through `Astro.props`.
+6.  **Centralized Layout**: All pages must use the `src/layouts/BaseLayout.astro` component to ensure consistent styling, script loading, and page structure.

 ## 2. The Development Workflow